You can’t get enough boats! How about up-cycling your milk or juice cartons into fun, kids, sailing boats!

 Out of water.

-When removed from water, you would need to allow the carton, or boat to dry well.
-In this way the paint stays flat, smooth and will not curdle.
-It may still have a sticky feel to it, you will know when it’s completely dry when not tacky to touch.
+When removed from water, allow the carton, or boat to dry well.
+In this way, the paint stays flat, and smooth and will not curdle.
+It may still have a sticky feel to it, you will know when it’s thoroughly dry when not tacky to touch.

-If you are making boats, but not to put in water just as show pieces, then you don’t need to cover it in PVA glue, unless you like the glossy finish.
+If you are making boats, but not to put in water just as show pieces, you don’t need to cover them in PVA glue, unless you like the glossy finish.

 Now we have got that out of the way let’s begin!